AjayKMehta/setup-machine/NeovimNotes.md

 Find word under cursor (partial match) | `g*`
 Find word under cursor (backwards partial match) | `g#`

+### Advanced usage

+`/searchpattern/s` places cursor at the start of the match.
+`/searchpattern/s+2` places cursor 2 characters after the start of the match.
+`/searchpattern/s-3` places cursor 3 characters before the start of the match.
+`/searchpattern/e` places cursor at the end of the match.
+`/searchpattern/e+2` and `/searchpattern/e-4` behave analogously to commands for start of match.

+`/searchpattern/+2` and `/searchpattern/-4` places cursor 2 lines below and 4 lines above match respectively.

+### Navigation

 After entering text for search, press <kbd>Enter</kbd>.
 All matches will be highlighted.

 Type <kbd>N</kbd> to go to the next match or <kbd>n</kbd> to go to the previous match.

 Press <kbd>Shift</kbd> + <kbd>q</kbd> to skip next match.

+### Clear results

 Press <kbd>Esc</kbd> to clear search highlights.

+### Delete search results

 You can use these operators in combination with `d` to delete text, e.g. `d/hello` to delete everything until the first occurrence of `hello`.